-The CANR Staff Advisory Committee (SAC) was formally organized in the summer of 2003.
-Before 2003 it was known as CANR Non-Academic Personnel Advisory Committee.
-Under the guidance of Jim Artabasy, the committee met, elected officers, formed an agenda, and set out to inform the CANR staff of its presence.
+The SAC was formally organized in 2003, having previously been known as the CANR Non-Academic Personnel Advisory Committee.
+Under the guidance of Jim Artabasy, the newly formed committee began to meet regularly, elected officers, and set out to inform the CANR staff of its presence.

-The Staff Advisory Committee meets monthly and with the Dean as needed.
-The Dean conducts an open meeting for CANR staff members each year.
+The CANR Staff Advisory Committee is a parallel group to the CANR College Advisory Council.
+The SAC meets monthly and with the Dean as needed.
+The Dean also conducts an open meeting with all CANR staff members twice a year.

 The SAC gathers information from CANR staff about matters that help CANR to be a more effective organization.
 Topics like communication, systems efficiencies, training within the college, team building, and diversity, equity, and inclusion are focuses of the committee.
 The SAC aims to use different methods to gather information, including surveys, small group discussions, and one-on-one conversations.
 All CANR staff members, on campus and throughout the state, can provide ideas and comments to the committee.